volta-cli/rfcs/text/0000-update-version-handling.md

     The proposed design here is well-proven with other tools which install more than simply a single tool-and-version pair, e.g. `npm`, `yarn`, and `cargo-edit`, and it does not fall prey to these problems of indeterminacy.

 -   Leave things as they are.
 This has the upside of matching other Node version managers, all of which use a close variant on our current syntax.
+However, none of those tools support installing anything but Node, so the comparison is less telling than it might seem.

 # Unresolved questions
 [unresolved]: #unresolved-questions